oyamist/oya-chain/README.md

 * transactions are created and signed by public key infrastructure (PKI) agents for accountability

 ### Recordkeeping blockchains
-A recodkeeping blockchain is used to track and record historical events happening to one or more accounts.
+A recordkeeping blockchain is used to track and record historical events happening to one or more accounts.

 * record management blockchains have asset pools that grow with the number of accounts (v.s. zero-sum wallets).
 * record management transactions do not have a zero-sum input/output balance requirement.
 Agents can create new accounts arbitrarily.